giftofjehovah/redux-pipe/README.md

 const stopLoader = () => state => ({...state, isLoading: false})
 const setData = action => state => ({...state, data: action.payload.data})
 ```
 This is how we can use them in our reducer.
-The following example is how you can set a loading spinner to false and set the data to the state with one action.
+The following example is how you can stop loading spinner and set the data to the state with one action.

 ```js
 //reducer